Helmut01/replicateBE/README.md

 ![repo
 size](https://img.shields.io/github/repo-size/Helmut01/replicateBE?color=yellow)

-Version 1.1.9000 built 2021-05-20 with R 4.1.0 (development version not on CRAN).
+Version 1.1.0 built 2021-06-21 with R 4.1.0 (stable release on CRAN NA).

 <h2>

 Comparative BA-calculation for the EMA’s Average Bioequivalence with Expanding Limits (ABEL)

 </h2>

 ## Introduction

-The library provides data sets (internal `.rda` and in <span title="Character Separated Variables">CSV</span>-format in `/extdata/`) supporting users in a black-box performance qualification (PQ) of their software installations.
+The library provides data sets (internal `.rda` and in
+<span title="Character Separated Variables">CSV</span>-format in
+`/extdata/`) supporting users in a black-box performance qualification (PQ) of their software installations.
 Users can analyze own data imported from <span title="Character Separated Variables">CSV</span>- and Excel-files.
-The methods given by the <span title="European Medicines Agency">EMA</span>
+The methods given by the
-for
+<span title="European Medicines Agency">EMA</span> for
 reference-scaling<sup id="a1">[1](#f1),</sup><sup id="a2">[2](#f2)</sup>
-are implemented.<br> Potential influence of outliers on the variability of the reference can be assessed by box plots of studentized and standardized residuals as suggested at a joint <span title="European Generic Medicines Association">EGA</span>/<span title="European Medicines Agency">EMA</span>
+are implemented.<br> Potential influence of outliers on the variability of the reference can be assessed by box plots of studentized and standardized residuals as suggested at a joint
+<span title="European Generic Medicines Association">EGA</span>/<span title="European Medicines Agency">EMA</span>
 workshop.<sup id="a3">[3](#f3)</sup><br> Health Canada’s
 approach<sup id="a4">[4](#f4)</sup> requiring a mixed-effects model is approximated by intra-subject contrasts.